Sandrocamargo/publications/abd25/readme.md

 ### Anais Brasileiros de Dermatologia: Who wrote this century-old history?

-This paper was published in Anais Brasileiros de Dermatologia, Volume X, Issue Y, available at [link](https://www.scielo.br/j/abd/grid).
+This paper was published in Anais Brasileiros de Dermatologia, Volume 100, Issue Y, available at [link](https://www.anaisdedermatologia.org.br/en-anais-brasileiros-dermatologia-who-wrote-avance-S0365059625000303).

 This supplementary material provides the database used, detailed results, and the collaboration network figures.